cms-outreach/ispy-webgl/README.md

 * Turn off the axes in the bottom left of the display (from the "Settings" button).
 * The default black background is often better but in some cases a white background is preferred.
 This can be changed using the "Settings" button.
 * Find the right combination of zoom level, rotation, and projection ("orthographic" or "perspective").
+* Turn off/on different parts of the detector to provide some context and background.
+The event can often look like it's just there in the black void.
+The ECAL barrel is a nice one to have on by default.
+Also try some of the more complex geometries found via the "Import 3D Model" button.

 ### How do I know what's been loaded in the event?